13 Best Employee Onboarding Software Tools in 2026

 - Automated account creation and equipment provisioning

-Employee Onboarding Benefit: New hires get accounts, devices, and system access automatically triggered by HR confirmation—no manual IT tickets or waiting on approvals.
+Employee Onboarding Benefit: New hires get accounts, devices, and system access automatically triggered by HR confirmation.
+No manual IT tickets or waiting on approvals.

 Drawbacks: Pricing scales quickly as you add modules.
 The platform's depth can feel like overkill if you only need basic HR functionality.